 Arsenic in Drinking Water is linked to increased incidence of Bladder Cancer

 .
 Though water consumption is not directly linked to cancer formation, the quality of water is a definite correlation.
-We have seen many cases where patients have developed malignancy due to long term exposure to arsenic contaminated water.
+We have seen many cases where patients have developed malignancy due to long term exposure to arsenic-contaminated water.

-of skin, bladder, kidney or lung or diseases of the skin or blood vessels of legs and feet.
-In India, this is widely prevalent in the states of West Bengal, Jharkhand, Bihar, Uttar Pradesh, Assam, Manipur and Chhattisgarh, where the arsenic contamination of ground water is much higher than WHO’s permissible limits.
+of skin, bladder, kidney, or lung or diseases of the skin or blood vessels of legs and feet.
+In India, this is widely prevalent in the states of West Bengal, Jharkhand, Bihar, Uttar Pradesh, Assam, Manipur, and Chhattisgarh, where the arsenic contamination of groundwater is much higher than WHO’s permissible limits.

-As per WHO, the permissible value of arsenic in drinking water is is 0.01mg/l whereas in developing countries like India, the permissible limit is kept higher ie. 0.05mg/l.
-As per reports from the ministry of health, a population of 1.47 crore across almost 17,000 areas in the country faces a major health hazard due to arsenic contaminated drinking water.
+As per WHO, the permissible value of arsenic in drinking water is is 0.01mg/l whereas, in developing countries like India, the permissible limit is kept higher ie. 0.05mg/l.
+As per reports from the ministry of health, a population of 1.47 crore across almost 17,000 areas in the country faces a major health hazard due to arsenic-contaminated drinking water.
 As per studies in 2017, over 44% population of West Bengal

 consumes arsenic-contaminated water on a regular basis.